jundalisay/sp/content/en/superphysics/principles/definitions.md

 Attribute | a part of Substance.
-Belief | a set of ideas that the ego attaches itself to Conscience | the intuition or feeling for the dharma or true nature Consciousness | the other half of Existence that lets Existence exist <!-- experiencer of experiences  -->
+Belief | a set of ideas that the ego attaches itself to Conscience | the intuition or feeling for the dharma or true nature Consciousness | the other half of Existence that lets Existence exist; the subtlest Substance, closest to Void, that is able to 'measure' or perceive all other Substances; the Substance that perceives all
 Critical Feeling | the expansion of one's feelings onto other entities other than the self, by exerting extra effort or energy
 Critical Thinking | the expansion of one's thinking process beyond the normal limitations of belief or external imposition, by exerting extra effort or energy
 Death | The state where a mind loses the ability to express independently of the physical aspects of the universe